Aiman-G/-From-Graph-to-Random-Walks-and-Vice-Versa/index.md

 A graph is a set of vertices and edges that connect vertices.
 Vertices and edges can be used to describe any graph.
 In a highly connected world,  graphs data structures are essential as they provide a natural way to represent data elements and the dependencies between these elements.
-Many data can be represented as graphs,  social networks, transportation networks,  computer networks, brain networks, networks in causal reasoning, neural networks,  programs structures , and so on.
+Many data can be represented as graphs,  social networks, transportation networks,  computer networks, brain networks, concepts in causal reasoning, neural networks,  programs structures , and so on.
 Any dataset that has a kind of dependent relationship between its elements can be represented as a graph.
 Once we have our data in a graph, there is an independent field in mathematics called graph theory (or network science) that contains rich methods and  formalties that can be used to reason about our data.